Uranium94/Uranium94/README.md

 - 👋 Hi, I’m @Max
 - 👀 I’m interested in Blockchain, cryptography and decentralisation
 - 👨🏼‍🎓 I'm an alumni of @LeWagon (#730 Paris)
-- 🌱 I’m currently learning to build smart contracts with Solidity
+- 🌱 I’m currently learning systems programming with Rust and smart contracts with Solidity
 - 🌐 I know Javascript ES6, Ruby on Rails, HTML & CSS
 - 🛠 I regularly use SQL, PostgreSQL, Bootstrap, git, GitHub, Heroku, Hotjar & Figma
 - 📫 You can reach me at uraniumax@gmail.com